Yarik7610/library-backend/README.md

 ### Observability

+#### Tracing
-**Tracing** is implemented end-to-end using OpenTelemetry.
+Tracing is implemented end-to-end using OpenTelemetry.
 Every incoming HTTP request starts a trace.
 The trace context is propagated:

 - Via HTTP headers when the API Gateway forwards requests to microservices
 - Via gRPC metadata when microservices call each other